Lumintop FW3A review | EDC Flashlight

 Table of contents

 By now, those amongst the flashlight community all know the long and varied history of the FW3A – a joint venture between TLF and BLF with manufacturing provided by Lumintop, this light took almost two years to the day after its inception.
 The brief seemed simple – single 18650, triple emitter with Carclo optics, tail e-switch, great firmware.

-The Lumintop FW3A accepts 18650 batteries with a size of a normal 18350 flashlight.
+The Lumintop FW3A accepts 18650 batteries with a size of an average 18350 flashlight.
 Yes, it’s that tiny.
 It is probably one of the shortest 18650 flashlights on the market.
 Although it fits right into your pocket, it can also produce a bunch of light when needed, with the most sophisticated UI.

 What you’ll get: